averemee-si/oracdc/doc/STANDALONE.md

 `a2.poll.interval` - interval in milliseconds to poll for new data in each materialized view log

-`a2.batch.size` - maximum number of rows to include in a single batch when polling for new data
+`a2.batch.size` - default _1000_, maximum number of rows to include in a single batch when polling for new data

 `a2.exclude` - comma separated list of table names or table names with schema name (**<SCHEMA_NAME>.<TABLE_NAME>**) to exclude from **oracdc** processing.
 To exclude all schema objects from **oracdc** processing use __<SCHEMA_NAME>.*__ or __<SCHEMA_NAME>.%__